pingcap/docs/sql-plan-management.md

 > **Note:**
 >
-> The text must be the same before and after standardization and hint removal for both the original SQL statement and the bound statement, or the binding will fail.
+> The text must be the same before and after normalization and hint removal for both the original SQL statement and the bound statement, or the binding will fail.
 Take the following examples:
 >
 > - This binding can be created successfully because the texts before and after parameterization and hint removal are the same: `select * from test . t where a > ?`
 >